 Pie Break: Now that you are fully inspired, it’s time to visit the more moderately priced vendors.
 But not before taking a pit stop for some pie over at Royer’s Cafe.
 You drive right past it so you kind of have to stop.
 Gab a slice of the Junk Berry Pie or the Texas Trash Pie.
 You can’t go wrong.
 Fun fact..
 Royer’s catered my wedding!

-Let the Hunting Begin: After Royer’s head over to Ex.cess I & Ex.cess II.
-The barn stalls here are filled with vendors that have a little bit of everything.
+Let The Hunting Begin: My absolute favorite place to shop in Round Top is Excess I & Excess II.
+Converted barn stalls are filled with vendors that have a little bit of everything.
 They are reasonably priced and you really can find some killer deals.
-This year I found a gorgeous Navajo Rug for super cheap!
-I had at least 4 people try to buy it off of me as I was walking around!
+The vendors are down to haggle.
+I ALWAYS ask for a better price.
+The worst they can say is no.

-Hit The Junk Fields: The time has come to roll up your sleeves and dig through junk.
+If Garage Sales Are Your Thing… Don’t Overlook The Junk Fields: The time has come to roll up your sleeves and dig through fields full of junk.
 Walking the junk fields in Warrenton is like exploring the largest garage sale in the world.
 It’s tent upon tent for miles of fun, crazy, cool & totally weird stuff.
-I LOVE this part of the day.
-By this time I have a pretty good idea of what I am looking for and who has the best price.
+By this time in my trip to Round Top, I have a pretty good idea of what I am looking for, what’s trending and who has the best price.
 Vendors here are always open to haggle so bring your cash & your best poker face.
+Pro Tip: A lot of the fancy vendors at Marburger and other high end venues shop the junk fields first and then mark up their finds in their own booths.
+Friends don’t let friend’s pay inflated prices.

 Give Those Boots A Break: After a full day of shopping, hunting and digging, cool down with a cold one at the famous Zapp Hall.
 Often they will have a great band and even serve burgers outside.
 It’s a great place to end the day and recap all the fabulous treasures you found.